dandedotdev/resume.typ/main.typ

   "Oct.
 2024 - Present",
   "Taipei, Taiwan",
   [
-    - Collaborated with international team members to develop a BMS (Battery Management System) frontend application using Rust compiled to WebAssembly.
+    - Collaborated with international team members to develop two BMS (Battery Management System) frontend applications: one built with Rust compiled to WebAssembly, and another implemented using React and Next.js.
     - Redesigned the frontend component library, enhancing performance and user experience.
 Reduced build time and dependency count by 20%, and improved incremental build time by 50 - 70%.
     - Built a brand new design system, following Figma guidelines to ensure extensibility.
     - Streamlined NixOS configuration and CI/CD environment to accelerate development.